 Leon van den Eijkel

 Leon van den Eijkel was born in Holland and studied at the Royal Academy of Arts, The Hague.
 He has lived and worked in New Zealand since the late eighties, his works becoming a familiar sight across sculpture trails and within major public and private art collections across the country.
 Over his 30 year career, van den Eijkel has not limited himself to one art making practice, but rather has produced lightboxes, paintings multimedia installations, and sculptures - even including the classic Kiwi bbq - that utilise reflective surfaces and colours that are often based on his continuing dialogue between his homeland, the Netherlands, and the Pacific.
 Some of van den Eijkel's more well-known works include the Red Cloud Confrontation in Landscape (1996) which peeps out of Gibbs farm, watching the water in the Kaipara harbour, and Urban Forest (2007) which listens to the winds blowing in from the Cook Strait to Wellington’s Evan’s Bay.

-Leon also has several works in the National collection at Te Papa, major collections across New Zealand, and can also boast inclusion in prestigious collections across the Netherlands and in New York.
+van den Eijkel has several works in the National collection at Te Papa and major collections across New Zealand, and can also boast inclusion in prestigious collections across the Netherlands and in New York.
 His most recent show at the Asterisk, Listening to the Future (March 2019), featured his colour blocked canvas sculptures.

 “Like coloured windows, van den Eijkel’s walls of unique Pacific colours speak more to us than the stained glass church windows of an old and tired Europe.”- Brian Richards